Loading...

 How to consume Brown Bread, Scrambled Egg without glucose spikes

 Drink a glass of water before your meal.
-Staying well-hydrated supports overall metabolism and digestion.
+Adequate hydration can aid in digestion and help regulate blood sugar levels.

 healthspan-mbl